fordepowers/satellite-jamming-simulator/README.md

 # Satellite Jamming Simulator

-This is a fork of the excellent [Satellite Tracker](https://github.com/dsuarezv/satellite-tracker) project by David Suarez.
+This is (yet another) fork of the excellent [Satellite Tracker](https://github.com/dsuarezv/satellite-tracker) project by David Suarez.

+This included some fixes and extensions made to suit my needs and bring the project back to working status.

 It adds the ability to simulate basic Radio Frequency Interference (RFI) scenarios for satellites in Earth Orbit.
 It is intended to help users gain a simple intuition of the interaction between orbital motion and radio transmission requirements.